 Teri H.P.
 Nguyen is committed to providing informed and practical legal counsel to clients on a wide array of complex legal issues - both inside and outside the courtroom.
 She focuses her practice on intellectual property litigation matters, with experience in patent and trade secrets litigation, as well as trademark, copyright, and complex commercial litigation and counseling.
 She also has experience in federal jury trials and district court actions, inter partes reviews before the U.S. Patent Trial and Appeal Board of the U.S. Patent and Trademark Office, and appeals before the U.S. Court of Appeals for the Federal Circuit.

-Teri provides counsel on overall strategies related to the establishment and protection of intellectual property, and has developed significant experience in evaluating and developing damages and licensing strategies while staying focused on the client's business needs and goals.
+Teri provides counsel on overall defensive and offensive IP strategies, including identifying IP assets.
+She has significant experience in evaluating and developing damages and licensing strategies while staying focused on the client's business needs and goals.

 Teri is also committed to pro bono work as well as the promotion of diversity and inclusion, environmental justice and sustainability.
 For example, through her pro bono work, she has assisted clients in immigration and asylum matters; helped authors and artists protect and license their work; and even first chaired a three-day pro bono bench trial in Montgomery County Circuit Court in Maryland representing a father in a vaccine-centered custody case.
 Teri has also completed an environmental studies and sustainability certification program through UCLA, which provides her with a unique perspective of technology and community engagement that she can leverage on behalf of her clients.